syzygy333/D10test/README.md

 Then, require it as normal: `ddev composer require 'module-monster/bar`.

 ### Patching
 Patches for all modules are kept in the `composer.patches.json` file.
 Manually add them to the list, then apply them as normal by running `ddev composer install`.
+If you run into an issue specifically related to patches, running `ddev composer patches-doctor` will generate a report that might help with troubleshooting.

 ### Commenting
 Commenting in each `composer.json` is possible by simply adding a `"comments"` key with key/value pairs as the identifiers/comments, like so: